Tavus-Engineering/tavus-examples/examples/cvi-custom-llm-with-backend/README.md

 - OpenAI API call timing
 - Error messages and stack traces

-## Production Deployment

-For production use:
-1. Deploy your Flask app to a cloud service (AWS, GCP, Azure, etc.)
-2. Use a production WSGI server like Gunicorn
-3. Implement proper API key validation
-4. Add rate limiting and monitoring
-5. Use HTTPS with proper SSL certificates

 ## License

 This project is licensed under the MIT License.